drfailov/DRM_Watch_v2/README.md

 - If needed, you can reboot watch by long-pressing "Up" button on watchface;
 - Flip screen allows you to choose between left-hand and right-hand buttons position;
 - Random decision helper: Zrada-Peremoga;
 - Screen "About" shows credits and firmware version.
-Long-press will show you some debug infirmation.
+Long-press will show you some debug information.

 ## Photos of device